serebrov/serebrov.github.io-hugo/content/posts/2016-07-03-simple-git-workflow.md

 ### Work on the Branch Created by Someone Else

-Note: while it is possible for several developers to work on the same branch at the same time, but it is better to avoid this and create separate branch for each developer.
+Note: while it is possible for several developers to work on the same branch at the same time, it is better to avoid this and create separate branch for each developer.

 So this is for the case when someone created the branch, but did not finish the work and passed the task to you.
 This also can be useful to review other developer's work locally.